COMCIFS/comcifs.github.io/cif-json.md

 conform to the characterset restrictions of the CIF2 syntax for datablock names.
 1. A CIF dataname is a name in the JSON datablock object.
 The JSON name is the CIF dataname, including the underscore.
+1. The value attached to the JSON name is a JSON list (referred to as the "JSON list datavalue" below).
+1. The JSON list datavalue contains the one or more CIF datavalues associated with the CIF dataname.
+1. Entries at the same position in JSON list datavalues correspond to one another if the datanames belong to the same category.
-1. Datavalues are represented as follows:
+1. CIF datavalues are represented within JSON list datavalues as follows:
    1. CIF string values are represented as JSON string values
    1. CIF number values are represented as JSON string values formatted according to the `<Numeric>` production in International Tables for Crystallography, Volume G, Section 2.2.7.3 paragraph 57.
-Note that this CIF `<Numeric>` production is identical to the JSON number format with optional standard uncertainty appended in round brackets.
-    3. The special CIF value `.` (null) is represented as the Unicode code point `0xFFFF` value
+    3. The special CIF value `.` (null) is represented as JSON `false`.
     4. The special CIF value `?` (unknown) is represented as JSON `null`.
     5. (CIF2 only).
 CIF2 list datavalues are represented as JSON lists.
 The datavalues appearing in the list are represented in the same way as non-list datavalues.
     6. (CIF2 only).
 CIF2 table datavalues are represented as JSON objects.
 The names in the object are the same as the names in the CIF table.
 The values in the CIF table are represented in the same way as other CIF datavalues
-    7. (Looped values).
-The column of values corresponding to a looped CIF dataname is represented as a JSON list.
-This list becomes the value of the JSON name corresponding to that dataname.
-Each value in the list is represented as for unlooped datanames.

-6. A JSON datablock object must contain a special name: `loop tags`.
-If this name appears, its value will be a list of lists.
-For each loop in the CIF block, a list of the datanames appearing in the loop will be included in the `loop tags` value.
 9. If the CIF data block includes save frames (currently only used in dictionaries), the JSON datablock object must contain the special name `frames`.
 The value of this name is a JSON object.
 Each name in this object is the name of a save frame